alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/TelevisionChannel-v1.md

 Output arguments: None.

 Errors raised by this method:
   * org.alljoyn.Error.SmartSpaces.NotAcceptableDueToInternalState --- Returned
   if value is not acceptable due to internal state.
   * org.alljoyn.Error.SmartSpaces.RemoteControlDisabled --- Returned if remote
-  control is disabled.

-#### ChangeChannel (channelId)

-Change channel using channelId.

-Input arguments:
-  * **channelId** --- sting --- The value corresponds to the unique channel ID in ChannelInfoRecord.

-Output arguments: None.

-Errors raised by this method:
-  * org.alljoyn.Error.InvalidValue --- Returned if value is not valid.
-  * org.alljoyn.Error.SmartSpaces.NotAcceptableDueToInternalState --- Returned
-  if value is not acceptable due to internal state.
-  * org.alljoyn.Error.SmartSpaces.RemoteControlDisabled --- Returned if remote